digipolisantwerp/codetable_aspnetcore/readme.md

 ```

 ### Installation of DataAccess
-This toolbox has a dependency on the Toolbox.DataAccess package which must also be set in the startup.
+This toolbox has a dependency on the Digipolis.DataAccess package which must also be set in the startup.

-For detailed instructions, refer to the ReadMe.md of the Toolbox.DataAccess repository on Github: https://github.com/digipolisantwerp/dataaccess_aspnet5
+For detailed instructions, refer to the ReadMe.md of the Digipolis.DataAccess repository on Github: https://github.com/digipolisantwerp/dataaccess_aspnet5

 ## Base Classes